camunda/camunda-docs/docs/components/modeler/bpmn/signal-events/signal-events.md

 process (based on the BPMN process id) will delete the old signal subscription.
 A new subscription is opened for the new deployed process definition.

+## Variable mappings

+When broadcasting a signal you can pass along variables.
+These variables are propagated to the process instance that's created and will be available at the process instance scope.

+For more information about variable scopes visit the documentation about [variable scopes](../../../concepts/variables#variable-scopes).

 ## Additional resources

 ### XML representation